sebspion/reqs/draft-ietf-lake-reqs.md

 There are trade-offs between "few messages" and "few frames"; if overhead is spread out over more messages such that each message fits into a particular frame this may reduce the overall power consumption.
 For example, with a frame size of 50 bytes, two 60-byte messages will fragment into 4 frames in total, whereas three 40-byte messages fragment into 3 frames in total.
 While it may be possible to engineer such a solution for a particular radio technology and signature algorithm, the benefits in terms of fewer flights/round trips in general and for NB-IoT in particular (see {{nb-iot}}) are considered more important than optimizing for a specific scenario.

 Considering that an AKE protocol complying with these requirements is expected to have at least 3 messages, the optimal AKE has 3 messages and each message fits into as few frames as possible, ideally 1 frame per message.
 The target message sizes for minimal but realistic applications of PSK and RPK should be such that fragmentation can be avoided.
 For the case of certificate based authentication it may not be possible to transport certificates in the AKE with the minimal number of frames.

-Note also that the difference between uplink and downlink performance must not be engineered into the protocol since it cannot be assumed that a particular protocol message will be sent uplink or downlink.

 For the LoRaWAN benchmark, the limit for fragmentation is 51 bytes at link layer.
 For the 6TiSCH benchmark, messages less than or equal to 45 bytes at CoAP payload layer need not be fragmented.